 Why Do We Snore?

-Snoring occurs as air pases through loose or narrow tissues in the mouth, nose, and throat during sleep, producing sounds caused by the vibration of these tissues.
+Snoring occurs as air passes through relaxed or narrow tissues in the mouth, nose, and throat during sleep, producing sounds caused by the vibration of these tissues.

 There are many medical conditions that cause snoring, including obstructive sleep apnea, nasal polyps, and nasal congestion from allergies or the common cold.

 Anatomy can also play a role in whether a person snores.
-The size and shape of the structures in the mouth and throat, as well as the tone or tension of the muscles in a relaxed state are common factors for snoring.
+The size and shape of the structures in the mouth, nose, and throat, as well as the tone or tension of the muscles in a relaxed state are common factors for snoring.

 Having a tongue with a large base or swollen tonsils can lead to snoring.
 People who have recently gained weight or have obesity are also at increased risk for snoring.
 Thicker necks, additional tongue fat, and narrower airways can partially obstruct the flow of air, which can also lead to snorting, gasping, or whistling while asleep.